-For organisations wanting to do a large-scale review NHSI have designed a Culture and Leadership Programme, which includes tools and guides to support organisations to discover any cultural issues they need to address and to design and implement strategies for compassionate and inclusive leadership.
-This can be viewed by clicking here.
+For organisations wanting to do a large-scale review, view the NHSE Culture and Leadership Programme by clicking here.
+This includes tools and guides to support organisations to discover any cultural issues they need to address and to design and implement strategies for compassionate and inclusive leadership.